-Like the FY2007 request, the FY2006 supplemental also would provide significant funding to governance, democratization and rule of law programs at all levels of government in Iraq.
-These efforts would include \$125 million to help Iraqi ministries improve their ability to operate, \$37 million to assist the Iraqi Special Tribunal that is investigating and trying Saddam Hussein and others, \$100 million to construct correctional facilities, \$10 million for broad democracy activities such as parliamentary and civil society development, and \$13 million to provide Treasury Department technical assistance to the Ministry of Finance and the Central Bank.
+The FY2006 supplemental also will provide significant funding to governance, democratization and rule of law programs at all levels of government in Iraq.
+These efforts include \$125 million to help Iraqi ministries improve their ability to operate, \$37 million to assist the Iraqi Special Tribunal that is investigating and trying Saddam Hussein and others, \$10 million for broad democracy activities such as parliamentary and civil society development, and \$13 million to provide Treasury Department technical assistance to the Ministry of Finance and the Central Bank.

-The proposed legislation would also amend the FY2004 Supplemental to alter the allocation of \$18.4 billion that had been approved by Congress for each major reconstruction sector - most recently by statute in September 2004.
+The legislation also amends the FY2004 Supplemental to alter the allocation of \$18.4 billion that had been approved by Congress for each major reconstruction sector - most recently by statute in September 2004.
 Periodically, the allocations had been changed to the extent allowed by law without need for further legislation.
-The amendment proposed would give the Administration greater flexibility by aligning the legislated allocations with current needs, by making remaining funds available for four years from the current expiration date of end of FY2006, and by allowing any obligated funds to be re-obligated regardless of sectoral allocation restrictions.
+The supplemental gives the Administration greater flexibility by aligning the legislated allocations with current needs and by making remaining funds available for one year beyond the previous expiration date of end of FY2006.
+Congress rejected a proposal to allow any obligated funds to be re-obligated regardless of sectoral allocation restrictions.